KBTX-TV: Awards

-KBTX earned a state-high 23 honors from the Texas Associated Press Broadcasters in March 2013, with the possibility of more to come in April 2013.
-Eight of the 23 were first place awards.
+KBTX competes in Division 3, which includes the largest Texas markets outside the four major metro areas (Dallas–Fort Worth, Houston, San Antonio and Austin).
 In November 2012, KBTX was honored with a Lone Star Emmy for outstanding evening newscast in a smaller market.
 This was the second Lone Star Emmy win for KBTX.
 In 2011, the series To Avery with Love won the award for health/science feature.

-KBTX earned 19 honors from Texas Associated Press Broadcasters in its 2009–2010 awards, as announced in March 2010.
-Nine of those 19 were first place awards.

-Only two other stations in the state earned more honors in the 2009–2010 awards than KBTX.
-News 3 also finished third in the entire state in first place wins.

-In the previous year's TAPB awards, KBTX won 13 honors (four First Places, three Second Places, six Honorable Mentions), as announced in February 2009.
-Again, News 3 was among the most honored stations in the state.

-KBTX competes in Division 3, which includes the largest Texas markets outside the four major metro areas (Dallas–Fort Worth, Houston, San Antonio and Austin).

 KBTX also won an AP award for "Best Spot News Reporting" for its coverage of the Aggie Bonfire collapse in 1999.

 Aggie Game Day, News 3 Sports' pregame show before Texas A&M home football games, is a multi-time recipient of honors from the national Telly Awards for outstanding local programming.

-Also awarded a Telly was News 3's special, All the Best: 10 Years of the George Bush Presidential Library, which aired the day before the grand reopening of the 41st president's library and museum on the Texas A&M campus.
+All the Best: 10 Years of the George Bush Presidential Library, which aired the day before the grand reopening of the 41st president's library and museum on the Texas A&M campus received a Telly.
 The main exhibit of the museum was closed for months during an $8.5 million renovation that coincided with the facility's anniversary.